Want your garden to be, well, even greener? Try these tips for sustainable landscaping!

 Ciarlo’s landscapes and gardens have been inspired by California’s natural beauty and native plants.
 Symmetry and clean lines are her trademarks, while she feels that congruity of home style and landscape design is paramount.
 “Plant with purpose,” she proclaims with motto-like succinctness.
 “Make everything you design and grow functional.”

-- I greatly applaud one of the newest trends, which is to build cisterns underground to collect and store precious rain water.
+- Build cisterns underground to collect and store precious rainwater.

-- Be conscientious with your sprinklers, especially in a drought.
+- Be conscientious with your sprinklers.
 Overwatering is unnecessary, and easy to avoid.
 When it isn’t raining, water in the early hours of the morning to reduce evaporation.

 - Add mulch around trees and plants.
-Mulch discourages weed growth, minimizes water runoff and retains moisture.
+Mulch discourages weed growth, minimises water runoff and retains moisture.
 Mix mulch with all of your soil to encourage moisture retention in the entire yard.

 - Think about the bees and their needs.
-Bees pollinate one-third of everything we eat, and we’re seeing fewer of them every day due to climate change and habitat loss.
-They pollinate all kinds of fruits and vegetables!
-Encourage bee production by planting flowering trees and clover in your yard or in planters, and avoid chemically treating plants and flowers, since chemicals can negatively affect a bee’s system.
+Encourage bee production by planting flowering trees and clover in your yard or in planters.
+Avoid chemically treating plants and flowers, since chemicals kill bees.
 Bees like volume in their flowers, so plant plenty of the same type of bloom together.
-A few good examples are lilacs, lavender, sage, wisteria and verbena.
+A few they love are lilacs, lavender, sage, wisteria and verbena.